 The successful introduction of jewelry products by selected brands has established a basis for a growing presence in this sector.
-A range of Group companies supply movements and components not only to Swatch Group brands, but to the entire Swiss watch industry and to selected watchmakers outside Switzerland.
+A range of Group companies supply components not only to Swatch Group brands but also to external parties.

 The Swatch Group also continues to develop high-tech components for the computer, telecommunications, medical applications, automotive and electronics industries.
-Swatch has taken advantage of the Group's vast experience, know-how and production capacities in micromechanics and microelectronics to develop its activities in the telecommunications and internet sectors, where Swatch Access (wireless access control, internet access, e-commerce) is but one example of the brand’s remarkable ability to transform advanced technology into successful products.
+Swatch has taken advantage of the Group's vast experience, know-how and production capacities in micromechanics and microelectronics to develop its activities in the telecommunications and internet sectors.

-At the top end of the market, The Swatch Group will further reinforce its presence in the Prestige and Luxury segment with a growing number of mono-brand outlets for Breguet, Blancpain, Glashütte Original, Jaquet Droz, Léon Hatot, Omega, Longines, Rado et Swatch.
+At the top end of the market, The Swatch Group will further reinforce its presence in the Prestige and Luxury segment with a growing number of mono-brand outlets for its different watch brands.
 The multi-brand boutiques under the high-end «Tourbillon» label are proving increasingly successful.
 The Tourbillon brand boutiques offer all Swatch Group luxury brands products – watches and jewelry collections – highlighting each brand’s appeal in specially designed environments.